cern-eos/eos/doc/releases/citrine-release.rst

 * [EOS-2872] modify mtime modification in write/truncate/flush to preserve the order of operations in EOSXD
 * [EOS-2599] fix ACLs by key and fully supported trusted and signle ID shared sss mounts supporting endorsement keys
 * [CTA-312]  propagate protobuf call related errors messages through back to clients
+* Don't call 'system' implying fork in FST code
+* Fix Fmd object constructor to use 64-bit file ids

 Improvements
 ------------

 * [EOS-3073] auto-scale IO buffers according to available client memory
 * [EOS-3072] add number of open files to the eosxd statistics output
 * [EOS-3027] allow 'fusex evict' without calling abort handler by default e.g. to force a client mount with a newer version
 * [EOS-2576] add support for clientDNs formatted according to RFC2253
-* adding client IO counter and rates in EOSXD stats file and 'fusex ls -l' output
+* FUSEX: Add client IO counter and rates in EOSXD stats file and 'fusex ls -l' output
-* manage the negative cache actively from eosxd - saves many remote lookups in case of unfound libraries in library lookup path on fuse mount
+* FUSEX: Manage the negative cache actively from eosxd - saves many remote lookups in case of unfound libraries in library lookup path on fuse mount
-* Improve tracebility in FuseServer logging to log by client credential (remove the _static_ log entries)
+* FUSEX: Improve tracebility in FuseServer logging to log by client credential (remove the _static_ log entries)
 * Support deny ACL entries, RICHACL_DELETE from parent
-* rename tape gc variable names
+* CTA: Rename tape gc variable names
-* use RAII for XrdCl::Buffer response objects in FST code
+* FST: Use RAII for XrdCl::Buffer response objects in FST code

 ``v4.4.10 Citrine``
 ===================